How Much Is McDonald’s Worth?

 |Founders||Dick and Mac McDonald|

 One of the reasons that market capitalization is a popular measure of a company’s worth is that it’s easy to calculate.
 All you need is a company’s current stock price and its total number of outstanding shares.
-By way of example, assume a company has 5 million outstanding shares and a current stock price of $20.
-That company would have a market cap of $100 million, or 5 million outstanding shares times its current stock price of $20.
-McDonald’s has 763.56 million outstanding shares of stock, so 763.56 million times the closing stock price of $209.02 on Oct.
-11 equals over $159.59 billion.
+By way of example, assume a company has five million outstanding shares and a current stock price of $20.
+That company would have a market cap of $100 million, or five million outstanding shares times its current stock price of $20.
+McDonald’s has about 739.55 million outstanding shares of stock, so 739.55 million times the closing price of $262.09 on Aug.
+3 equals over $191.58 billion.

 Because share prices for stocks are all over the map, market cap helps level the playing field when making comparisons.
-White Mountains Insurance Group, for example, had a closing share price of $1,072.50 on Oct.
-11. This is more than five times as much as McDonald’s closing share price on the same date.
+White Mountains Insurance Group, for example, had a share price of $1,253.68 on Aug.
+4. This is almost five times as much as McDonald’s share price on the same date.
 But there’s no comparison between the two when it comes to company size as defined by market cap.
-White Mountains Insurance Group only has 3.18 million outstanding shares, giving it a market cap of just $3.41 billion — well below that of McDonald’s.
+White Mountains Insurance Group only has 2.95 million outstanding shares, giving it a market cap of just $3.69 billion — well below that of McDonald’s.
 This example shows how market cap is a more useful way to understand the true size of a company, regardless of its share price.

 That said, it’s important to note that market cap is not the only way investors can value a company.
 In fact, because market cap is tied to a company’s share price, it changes from moment to moment.
 Market cap is also wholly unrelated to any of the internal financial metrics of the company, such as growth rate, earnings per share or book value.
 For this reason, many investors prefer to use a metric such as price-to-earnings ratio to evaluate the current valuation of a company.

 Market cap can change from moment to moment based on a company’s current share price.
-Over a 52-week period ending in October, McDonald’s shares have traded in a wide range:
+McDonald’s stock price has fluctuated over the past year:

-As a result, McDonald’s market cap has also fluctuated considerably over that same time period:
+As a result, McDonald’s market cap has also fluctuated over that same time period.
+It currently sits at $191.58 billion.

-The textbook definition of corporate net worth is simply assets minus liabilities.
-By this metric, McDonald’s net worth as of the quarter ending June 30 was negative $6,808,800,000.
+McDonald’s net worth as of 2021 is negative $4.6 billion.
 It might seem odd for one of the most well-known companies in the world to have a negative net worth, but to a large degree, this is an accounting entry.
-McDonald’s is most definitely an earnings machine, generating over $1.5 billion in net income just for the quarter ending June 30.
+McDonald’s is most definitely an earnings machine, generating over $1.64 billion in net income just for the last quarter of the year.

 Of course, methods of determining the valuation of a company are wide and varied, each with its own merits and blind spots.